jasonmlkang/MAR653-FinalProject/README.md

 You need to have Large file storage (lfs) installed on your computer in order to properly download all data (large files).
-Large file storage (lfs) allows checking-in large files so that code (i.e. notebook) and data can reside in the same repository.
-The lfs software and installation instructions can be found on [Git LFS download page](https://git-lfs.github.com/).
+Large file storage (lfs) allows checking-in/uploading large files on github so that code (i.e. notebook) and data can reside in the same repository.
+The lfs software and installation instructions can be found on
+[Git LFS download page](https://git-lfs.github.com/).

 # To Use This Repo

-To use this repository, you can simply login to [colab](https://colab.research. google.com/) and point it to this repository (as despited in figure below).
+To use this repository, you can simply login to [colab](https://colab.research.google.com/) and point it to this repository (as despited in figure below).
 Once colab gains access to this repository, it will scan for all notebooks (i.e. *.ipynb files) in this repository.
 You can click on the notebook that you want to edit.

 ![Colab Login](/images/colab_login.png)